Ruhi Su: Political arrest

 In 1952 he was arrested, accused of being a member of the banned Turkish Communist Party, and imprisonment for five years, which ended his career in the opera.
 After serving his sentence for a "thought crime", he dedicated himself to folk music in his unique way.

-Folk studies
+Career

 While he roamed all over Anatolia from one village to another, he started compiling numerous folk songs.
 Ruhi Su combined his efforts of creating a national awareness of the rich Anatolian culture with his compositions based on texts of Sufi poets Yunus Emre and Pir Sultan Abdal and other Anatolian poets like Köroğlu (see Epic of Köroğlu), Karacaoğlan, and Dadaloğlu.

+His music was included in the soundtrack of a documentary film made between 1973 and 1975 by Turkish photographer Ara Güler, Hero's End (also translated as The End of the Hero), based on a fictional account of the dismantling of the World War I veteran battlecruiser TCG Yavuz, which played a significant role in the Ottoman Empire's involvement in World War I.